eels/next-purge-css-modules/README.md

 ### `content`

 This option tells `next-purge-css-modules` which files to look through to check for unused css-modules.
-You can either supply these files as absolute paths or as file path globs and can either be a single path or as an array.
+You can either supply these files as absolute paths or as file path globs and they can either be a single path or an array.

-The default value looks at all JavaScript/TypeScript files in the two default Next.js pages directorys (`pages/**/*.{js,jsx,ts,tsx}` and `src/pages/**/*.{js,jsx,ts,tsx}`).
+The default value looks at all JavaScript/TypeScript files in the two default Next.js pages directories (`pages/**/*.{js,jsx,ts,tsx}` and `src/pages/**/*.{js,jsx,ts,tsx}`).

 ### `enableDevPurge`